 Community Outreach & Education

-Outreach and education volunteers are needed to assist the staff in working with groups both on and off-site to explain the Crane Trust’s mission, its work, and the importance of that work to both wildlife and the humans that co-exist with it.
-Groups can vary in age from Pre-K to retired individuals.
-Training will be provided.
+We offer programs for all ages to schools, groups, families, service clubs, and businesses.
+Volunteers are invited to assist staff with programs on site and in the community to share the Crane Trust’s mission, our work, and the importance of that work to both wildlife and the humans that co-exist with it.
+Participant groups can vary in age, ability, and experience.

 Butterfly Garden